Built Environment Research Methods PG (11809.1)

 4. Clearly express professional knowledge, understanding, ideas, arguments and opinions with confidence and clarity; in both spoken and written form.

 Graduate attributes1.
 UC graduates are professional - work collaboratively as part of a team, negotiate, and resolve conflict

 2. UC graduates are global citizens - think globally about issues in their profession

 3. UC graduates are lifelong learners - reflect on their own practice, updating and adapting their knowledge and skills for continual professional and academic development

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

-To gain the most out of this unit it is recommended that you attend all lectures and one workshop each week.
-It is also expected that you will actively participate in discussion in the lectures and workshops.
-Further, it is important you attend the Week 12 and 13 classes to help with peer review activities.
+To gain the most out of this unit it is recommended that you attend all sssions (lectures plus tutorial) in each week.
+It is also expected that you will actively participate in discussion in the lectures and tutorials.
+Furthermore, attending the Week 12 and 13 classes to help with peer review activities is also expected.